zeroluck/docs/sources/admin-guide/installation/index.md

 ## LDAP

 The Gluu Server uses LDAP for persistence.
-The pre-compiled binaries include an the Gluu LDAP, which is based on the OpenDJ open source LDAP distribution.
+The pre-compiled binaries include "Gluu OpenDJ", which is our fork of the OpenDJ open source LDAP distribution (which we try to keep very closely aligned with the current updates of the main project).
-However, it is possible to use OpenLDAP or 389DS, as long as you update the schema and manage the security permissions in those platforms as appropriate.
+However, it is possible to use OpenLDAP or 389DS.
+The Gluu Server setup.py installation script assumes OpenDJ, so you'd also have to take a close look at that script to make sure the same things happen.
+For example, installing the right schema, index creation, read/write permissions, and other configuration is needed.